-12.28 "Other uses" will need to provide satisfactory off-street parking to meet the requirements in a Parking Standards supplementary planning document.
+12.28 "Other uses" will need to provide satisfactory off-street parking to meet the requirements in any future Parking Standards supplementary planning document.
 Outside of the general economic development areas, reduced parking provision could be considered appropriate, for example where there is good access to sustainable transport options.
 However, within a general economic development area, insufficient off-street parking has the potential to seriously prejudice the function and operation of the surrounding area for the remaining businesses.
-Therefore, there is a presumption against this type of reduction in parking provision when introducing "other uses" into designated employment areas and such applications have potential to warrant refusal.